ItsNorin/Bondage-Club-XToys-Integration/README.md

 https://discord.gg/2VxqbbrUW8

 ## Usage
-1. Install Tampermonkey extension, add https://itsnorin.github.io/BCXToys/BCXToysLoader.user.js as a userscript.
-Alternatively to not have auto updates, add https://itsnorin.github.io/BCXToys/BCXToys.user.js
+1. Install the Tampermonkey extension, add https://itsnorin.github.io/BCXToys/BCXToysLoader.user.js as a userscript.
+Alternatively if you just want the latest version without auto updates, add https://itsnorin.github.io/BCXToys/BCXToys.user.js
 2. Go to https://xtoys.app/scripts/-NKBBRsS_zPuUags3DNb and press "Load Script".
-3. Open Bondage club site, copy the Webhook ID from the XToys script into the prompt that should pop up.
+3. Copy the Webhook ID from the XToys script, open the Bondage Club site, and paste the Webhook ID into the prompt that should pop up.
-4. Modify script's config JSON to your liking, see contents of XToys Script Config Exmples.
+4. Modify the script's config JSON to your liking, see contents of XToys Script Config Exmples.

 ## Config Overview
 In the general use XToys script, you can create your own configs to change how your toys react.
 Check the console for any errors with your config.
 Once done editing, press the Update button or reload the script.